 To request a SAML 2.0 security token, the Request Security Token (RST) should be sent to the passive STS endpoint with the TokenType 'SAMLV2.0' when sending the token request.
-If there is no RST specified, WSO2 Identity Server will issue a SAML 1.1 token by default.
+If there is no RST specified, the WSO2 Identity Server will issue a SAML 1.1 token by default.

 Configuring passive STS